 - Combine the quinoa into the fennel mix, and add pumpkin seeds, herbs, salt and pepper (if using).

 - Plate up the salad and drizzle over the dressing.
 Then enjoy!

 - This salad can actually be served as a warm salad.
 Simply serve immediately and don't allow the ingredients to cool.

 - Adjust the amount of ginger to preference.
 It is one of the main flavours in the dish, so you can add more for a touch more heat, or reduce if you prefer.

 - See above for ways to serve, and to make it a little heartier as a main dish.

 - If you cannot tolerate apple cider vinegar, then white distilled vinegar scores 0 on the SIGHI list.
 Do note that some people aren't able to tolerate any vinegar.

-- apple cider vinegar scores 1.
+- ginger, apple cider vinegar and garlic, which score 1.

 - black pepper, which scores 2.